 Pigmentation & Brown Spots

-Hyper pigmentation is one of the most frequent cosmetic complaints in the country and even more so in areas like Mission Viejo and Orange County where there are so many sunny days.
+Hyper pigmentation is one of the most frequent cosmetic complaints in the country and even more so in areas like Orange County where there are so many sunny days.
 Sun exposure is the light switch for this problem.
 Hyperpigmentation in its simplest explanation is an over-production of the natural pigment in your skin.
 The starting factor could be a genetic predisposition, sun exposure, or as a result of hormone changes or the use of birth control pills – as in the case of melasma or a “pregnancy mask” during and after pregnancy.

 The major cause of splotchy skin and brown markings on the face, chest, arms and hands is sun exposure.
 No matter what terminology used – brown spots, melasma, age spots, “liver spots”, sun spots, blotchy skin or any other name – hyper pigmentation is a melanin response to some kind of trigger.
 A major component in preventing and controlling uneven pigmentation is the use of effective sunscreens.
 This becomes especially important during and following the various medical treatments used to reduce discoloration in the first place.